New Orleans Buccaneers

 During the ABA's inaugural year (1967-68), the Bucs were one of the most interesting teams to watch.
 The Bucs had a fancy passer (Larry Brown), a rugged shooter (Doug Moe), and a slick rookie (Jimmy Jones).
 Even when they played last-place teams like Houston, the Bucs were still entertaining.

-(28.8 Modem & RealPlayer required -- free download here) (copyright Gary DeLaune and used with permission)
+RealPlayer plug-in required -- free download here) (copyright Gary DeLaune and used with permission)

 The first Buccaneers team that McCarthy put together was as talented as any first year ABA team.
 One of the first players the Bucs signed was Doug Moe, a rugged forward out of North Carolina.
 Like Connie Hawkins, Moe had been tenuously connected with a college basketball scandal in the early 1960's.
 Nothing was ever proven, but the NBA banned him for life.
 Moe was forced to play in Italy during his early professional years.
 When the Bucs signed him, he was in his prime.
 He was one of the ABA's early stars, averaging 24 points in the Bucs' first season (second in the league) and making the First ABA All-Star team as a starter.